 Flowers and shrubs are an important part of a home’s curb appeal.
 Knowing how to work with these plants strategically can help you wow buyers so you can sell your home quickly when the time comes.

 Bright, colorful flowers make a home look cheerful and inviting.
 Some homeowners choose flowers that fit into a specific color scheme while others go for a more eclectic collection of different hues.
 Either way, brighter is usually better when selling.
 Showy, vibrant flowers remind buyers that the soil is fertile, the yard is beautiful and the home is bursting with potential.

 Plant Annuals for Lush, Easy to Maintain Splendor

 Annuals only live for one growing season.
 Out of necessity, most specimens are fast growers and need little care in order to thrive.
 This is exactly the kind of plant that benefits a home seller.
-With packing to be done and home improvements to be made, many home sellers have little time to focus on their gardens.
+With packing to be done and home improvements to be made, many homeowners wanting to sell their home quickly have little time to focus on their gardens.
 Since most annuals require only a lot of sun and regular watering, they’re the perfect plants for the job.